toluaina/toluaina.github.io/docs/tutorial/transform-nodes.md

-Transform nodes allow changing the output of the document type
+Transform nodes allow you to change the output of the document type

 ### `rename`